 The parcel is 3,600 sq. ft. in area.
 The structure proposed is a two-story, three bedroom, two bath residence.
 A two car garage is accessed from Spray Avenue.
-As approved by the City, the house will be a maximum height of 21 feet.
+As approved by the City, the house will be a maximum height of 23 feet.

 The building's proposed design, scale, and siting on the parcel are consistent with the residential development in the almost fully built out Del Monte Beach Tract #1 to the east.
-The building would also be consistent with the existing residence in Tract # 2, including the adjacent two-story house to the west.
+The building would also be consistent with the existing residence in Tract #2, including the house approved at 23 Spray Ave., and the two-story house to the west of 23 Spray Ave..
 Therefore, the residence design is approved as submitted.
-However, because the City's conditions No. 6, 7 and 13 (Exhibit 6, attached) may result in architectural modifications to the structure, this permit is conditioned to require submittal of final residential plans.
+However, because the City's conditions No. 4, 5, 8 and 14 (Exhibit 2, attached) may result in architectural modifications to the structure, this permit is conditioned to require submittal of final residential plans.
 Such review is a prudent safeguard, in order to assure that the project in its final form will minimize the impact to views to and along the ocean, minimize alteration of the natural dune form and provide for compatibility with the character of the area.